convexset/meteor-three-way/README.md

 The mixing of dynamic data-binding and the possibility of multiple `ThreeWay` instances poses some challenges with regards to the question of which `ThreeWay` instance a new DOM element should be data bound with.
 See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information.

+Pre-v0.1.20, late creation of child templates posed a problem.
+They were outside of the normal order of the template life cycle:
+ - Parent created
+ - Child created
+ - Grandchild created
+ - Grandchild rendered
+ - Child rendered
+ - Parent rendered
+... which enabled appropriate creation of `MutationObeserver`'s in `onRendered` hooks, so the most junior nodes (in order of creation or "age") would get first bite at new nodes, which makes sense by default.
+(See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information on how to create nodes in a child template but have them bound to a parent.)

+The late creation problem was solved by introducing something of a "bind auction" for added and modified nodes.
+The bid value for each template instance involved being its level of depth in its `ThreeWay` family tree.
+Ties are broken arbitrarily (actually, on a first created first served basis).

 #### Why Not Group Debounced Updates?